Blood atonement: Blood atonement for apostasy

-According to the 12th LDS president Spencer W. Kimball, the extent of the religious enlightment of the apostates during the lifetime of Joseph Smith is not known, and they cannot be identified individually.
-According to the 10th LDS president Joseph Fielding Smith, a member who leaves the church does not become son of perdition, "unless he has had enough light" to become one.
+According to the LDS Church's 12th president, Spencer W. Kimball, the extent of the religious enlightment of the apostates during the lifetime of Joseph Smith is not known, and they cannot be identified individually.
+According to the church's 10th president, Joseph Fielding Smith, a member who leaves the church does not become son of perdition, "unless he has had enough light" to become one.

 Properly practiced blood atonement

 Blood atonement as taught above was not to be used as a way to punish, but as a way for the sinner to make restitution for his sins.
 One hearsay account was given by John D. Lee, who was killed for his involvement in the Mountain Meadows massacre (see below).
 Lee stated in his memoirs that he had heard of only one person who had properly received death by blood atonement - by willingly atoning for the crime:

 Rosmos Anderson was a Danish man who had come to Utah...He had married a widow lady...and she had a daughter that was fully grown at the time of the reformation...

 At one of the meetings during the reformation Anderson and his step-daughter confessed that they had committed adultery, believing when they did so that Brigham Young would allow them to marry when he learned the facts.
 Their confession being full, they were rebaptized and received into full membership.
 They were then placed under covenant that if they again committed adultery, Anderson should suffer death.
 Soon after this a charge was laid against Anderson before the Council, accusing him of adultery with his step-daughter...the Council voted that Anderson must die for violating his covenants.
 Klingensmith went to Anderson and notified him that the orders were that he must die by having his throat cut, so that the running of his blood would atone for his sins.
 Anderson, being a firm believer in the doctrines and teachings of the Mormon Church, made no objections, but asked for half a day to prepare for death.
 His request was granted.
 His wife was ordered to prepare a suit of clean clothing, in which to have her husband buried, and was informed that he was to be killed for his sins, she being directed to tell those who should enquire after her husband that he had gone to California.